-It is focussing in particular on ecological farming methods and the preservation and propagation of indigenous crops.
-Traditional varieties of millet, beans, sweet potatoes and maize are often better suited to local conditions than modern hybrid varieties and are usually better able to withstand the effects of climate change.
+Biovision is working with small-scale farmers and their families in the Tana and Kathita River Basins to improve living conditions whilst maintaining their traditional culture and the natural environment.
+In particular, the project is focussing on ecological farming and the preservation and propagation of indigenous crops.
+The traditional varieties of millet, beans, sweet potatoes and maize are often better suited to local conditions than modern high-yielding hybrid varieties.
+They are also better at withstanding the effects of climate change.

 Farmers learn how to minimise storage losses and how to propagate and plant seeds and seedlings, making them more self-reliant.
 In addition, demand for traditional varieties at local markets is increasing and this provides smallholders with an opportunity to earn a useful income.

 By providing targeted training in topics such as soil improvement, afforestation, erosion control and the use of water resources in agriculture, the farms participating in the project are better able to withstand the negative impacts of climate change.